We are excited to announce the next ADU Tour. This tour has an awesome line up, chock-full with awesome and diverse ADU types and styles.

-Kol Peterson, one of the editors here, is hosting a class called “Building An Accessory Dwelling Unit on your property,” on Saturday, March 25th and Saturday, April 29th.
-Please visit Kol’s site for … Continue reading
+Kol Peterson, one of the editors here, is hosting a class called “Building An Accessory Dwelling Unit on your property,” on Saturday, June 17th.
+Please visit Kol’s site for more details.

 Portland is leading the pack with ADU development nationally.
 Data provided by the City of Portland shows the rate of ADU permits issued from 2010-2016.
 In 2016, 615 permits were issued, 20 times the average number of permits issues each year before Portland’s SDC waiver in 2010.